usf-cs272-f25/usf-cs272-f25.github.io/_assignments/lab08.md

 1. You will incorporate your course catalog tool and the second tool you built for project06
 1. You will make those tools available using the MCP Transport of your choice
-1. You will incorporate your tools into [Claude Desktop](https://claude.ai/download) (ChatGPT Desktop does not yet support MCP)
+1. You will incorporate your tools into the desktop versions of ChatGPT or Claude

 ## Given